Splintaz/OC2/README.md

 This macro also has a way of bypassing Windows Defender by creating a child process of Outlook, which is the only Office application which does not freak out.
 Even if Microsoft fixed it, it would probably break Outlook (at least I'm told so).
 However, many big companies do implement a way to block all Office applications from creating child processes.
 Beware: https://docs.microsoft.com/en-us/windows/security/threat-protection/microsoft-defender-atp/attack-surface-reduction

 You will be able to recieve encrypted data.
-It's a simple encoded message, however most organizations look for Base64 encoding when monitoring traffic so this is simple, but effective.
+It's a custom encoded message, most organizations look for Base64 encoding when monitoring traffic so this is simple, but effective.
 It can be seen with Wireshark, but to the normal person it's just gibberish.

 To decrypt it, paste the decrypt.txt inside a new macro, put your encrypted text inside STRING and run it.
-The C2 will not have any encrypted data, so if you wish to use encrypted data just use the ENC.
+The C2 can handle multiple commands but has no encryption, while the ENC can handle a single encrypted message.

 ![encrypted](images/encryption.png)